How the 2017 Emmys Are Setting the Gold Standard in Going Green

 The vineyards that produce Ferrari's wines are scattered around the Trentino region of Italy, a spectacular mountainous area of land in which Ferrari's grapes are grown with the help of more than 500 families that reside in the area.
 The preservation of the environment, where their grapes grow, is as important to Lunelli as it is to produce luxury wine that tastes authentic to the region.

 "Sustainability is also, from an economic standpoint, about delivering wealth and beauty to the territory.
-Ferrari benefits from Trentino and our mountains and our territory because our wine is great because of the territory.
-But at the same time, when we bring our wines to the Emmys we bring a piece of our land to the Emmy's as well," the Italian CEO shared with us.
+Ferrari benefits from Trentino and our mountains and our territory—our wine is great because of the territory.
+But at the same time, when we bring our wines to the Emmys we bring a piece of our land to the Emmys as well," the Italian CEO shared with us.

 The spirits on Emmys night is not the only environmentally sustainable element happening at the event.
 Inside the Governors Ball, the massive overhead art installation will be made out of 5,000 paper cylinders painted in biodegradable gold paint and the piece is entirely recyclable.
 As for the food, not a morsel will go to waste as all food waste from the post-Emmys bash will be donated to local farms as compost for the next crop season.